MAVENSDC/cdflib/README.md

 For zVariables:

-* `Dims_Sizes` The dimensional sizes for zVariables only.
+* `Dim_Sizes` The dimensional sizes for zVariables only.
 Use [] for 0-dimension.
 Each and every dimension is varying for zVariables.

 For rVariables: